StuartRiffle/YellowLISP/README.md

 # YellowLISP

-This is a LISP interpreter, written in C++ for 64-bit machines.
+This is a LISP interpreter, written in C++11 for 64-bit machines.
 Of all the toy LISP implementations out there, it is easily the most yellow, but beyond that I don't know.

 YellowLISP **is**:
-- small, portable, and free of dependencies, making it suitable for embedding or use as a configuration language
+- small, portable, dependency free, namespaced, and available as a single header file, making it suitable for embedding or use as a configuration language
-- thread safe, in that it uses no global state, so you can instantiate as many runtimes as you want
+- thread safe (in that it uses no global state, and interpreter access is serialized)
 - able to run simple LISP programs (I am aware that this is a low bar)

 It is **not**:
-- an exercise in minimalism, because that way lies madness
+- an exercise in minimalism, because down that road is madness
 - multi-threaded within a single instance
-- suitable for doing actual work yet.
-Maybe check out [Clojure](https://clojure.org/) or [Scheme](https://www.call-cc.org/)?
+- suitable for doing actual work yet; maybe check out [Clojure](https://clojure.org/) or [Scheme](https://www.call-cc.org/)?

 ## Implementation details